picosix/cv/README.md

 * Learn how to use ElasticSearch to create full-text seach API.
 * Learn how to use Redis as cache layer.

 This is the first project I work as a leader, I learned many things from it - made mistakes, wrong decision, wrong way to manage resource, ...
-But after that, we created a product serve to many customer ([Alexa Ranking](https://www.alexa.com/siteinfo/xehoiviet.com))
+To build a successful product, we must have a clearly intent, have a good boss and interested on it.